Akash-94/akash_assignment/Docs/data_processing.rst

         return df

-Step 2. **split_columns_and_rename(df)**
+Step 2.

-The function splits the 'DmdCd' & 'HOA' columns based on  '-' delimiter, renames the split columns and return the re-ordered dataframe.
-Initially the function splits 'DmdCd' column and renames it into 'DemandCode' and 'Demand', next it splits 'HOA' column creates new columns for each split, the split columns are renamed accordingly.
-Unnessary columns are dropped and remaning columns are re-ordered.
+The function splits the 'DmdCd' & 'HOA' columns based on  '-' delimiter, renames the split columns, and returns the re-ordered dataframe.
+Initially, the function splits the 'DmdCd' column and renames it into 'DemandCode' and 'Demand', next it splits 'HOA' column creating new columns for each split, and the split columns are renamed accordingly.
+Unnecessary columns are dropped and the remaining columns are re-ordered.

 .. code-block:: python